Gonzales v. Carhart: History of case

 The Partial-Birth Abortion Ban Act was signed into law by President George W. Bush on November 5, 2003.
 It was found unconstitutional in the U.S. District Courts for the Northern District of California, the Southern District of New York, and the District of Nebraska.

 The federal government appealed the district court rulings, first bringing Carhart v.
 Gonzales before a three-judge panel of the U.S. Court of Appeals for the Eighth Circuit.
 The panel unanimously affirmed the ruling of the Nebraska court on July 8, 2005.
 Finding that the government offered no "new evidence which would serve to distinguish this record from the record reviewed by the Supreme Court in Stenberg," they held that the Partial-Birth Abortion Ban Act was unconstitutional because it lacked an exception for the health of the woman.

 Attorney General Gonzales petitioned the U.S. Supreme Court to review the Eighth Circuit decision on September 25, 2005.
 Meanwhile, the Ninth Circuit also found the law unconstitutional, as did the Second Circuit (with a dissent), issuing their opinions on January 31, 2006.
 The Supreme Court agreed to hear the Carhart case on February 21, 2006, and agreed to hear the companion Planned Parenthood case on June 19, 2006.

-Oral arguments

-Oral arguments in this case (as well as its companion case) occurred on November 7, 2006.
-U.S. Solicitor General Paul Clement, presented arguments for the United States, and Priscilla J. Smith presented arguments for Dr. Carhart et al. Solicitor General Clement also presented arguments for the United States in the companion case of Gonzales v.
-Planned Parenthood.
-Eve Gartner presented arguments for Planned Parenthood.
-The Supreme Court has made available audio of the oral arguments, in both Carhart and Planned Parenthood.